youkpan/hadan-fairseq/README.md

 This project using fairseq to train [sentence vectors]. and using this vectors to predict next sentence info vector

-We make a script to generate [sentence image], and use tensorflow to train the image to predict the info in next sentence . the tensorflow project (https://github.com/youkpan/hadan-tf)
+We make a script to generate [sentence vector], and use tensorflow to train the vector to predict the info in next sentence . the tensorflow project (https://github.com/youkpan/hadan-tf)